sveri/closp/resources/leiningen/new/closp/README.md

 ## Configuration

-There is a closp.edn file in the resources folder  which shoud be adapted accordingly.
+There is a closp.edn file in the resources folder  which should be adapted accordingly.
-I am not sure yet how to pass in runtime configuration.
-The current approach is for development only.
-Closp uses nomad <https://github.com/james-henderson/nomad> so using one of the descriped approaches there should be sufficient.
-There is also a configuration component where one coud add one for production environment.
+Closp uses nomad <https://github.com/james-henderson/nomad>, so you can configure everything as you can do with nomad.
+When you start your project from the repl it will load the default `closp.edn` from `resources` folder, which fits for development.
+For a different config in another environment you can pass in a file path via system environment setting like so:
+`java -jar -Dclosp-config-path=C:\\path\\to\\iwf-prod.edn closp.jar`.
+Please think of changing the :env key in the config to :prod instead of :dev when changing to a different environment.

 ## Database